 The College has invested considerable resources in improving and developing its estate to deliver an outstanding environment for teaching and learning and has ambitious plans for the future.
-The grant funding available to Sixth Form Colleges through the Condition Improvement Fund and the Post-16 Capacity Fund is much more limited.
+The grant funding available to Sixth Form Colleges through the Condition Improvement Fund and the Post-16 Capacity Fund is much more limited, although the College was successful in its bid to the second round of the Post 16 Capacity Fund.
 Without further investment in the estate, the College may be unable to accommodate the growth in student numbers in the medium term, as indicated by the current demographic data.
 The current economic environment is also increasing the cost of capital projects and supply chains are increasingly challenging.

-- Approval of a phased Estates Strategy in June 2020, ensuring that the potential of the estate is fully realised in the most efficient way; - A significant part of the College's building stock has already been replaced or thoroughly refurbished reducing the scale of works required in the short/medium term; - The College is proactive in bidding for funds to support its property strategy although the government funds available are significantly reduced; - Careful management of the College's cash reserves has ensured that the College has certain funds available for infrastructure projects.
+- Approval of a phased Estates Strategy in June 2020, ensuring that the potential of the estate is fully realised in the most efficient way; - A significant part of the College's building stock has already been replaced or thoroughly refurbished reducing the scale of works required in the short/medium term: - The College is proactive in bidding for funds to support its property strategy and has recently been successful with a major capital bid; - Careful management of the College's cash reserves has ensured that the College has certain funds available for infrastructure projects.